withastro/.github/BOOKMARK_BOT_PRIVACY_POLICY.md

 # Privacy Policy

 This privacy policy applies to the `Bookmark Bot#5726` bot, which has access to all channels in the [Astro Discord Server](https://astro.build/chat).
 Your being a member of the Astro Discord Server indicates that you agree with this Privacy Policy.
 A user with the Support Squad, Maintainer, or Core role (a "privileged user") can trigger the bot to read and store a message by reacting to it using a "trigger emoji".
-The two trigger emojis are 💌 or 💡.
+The two trigger emojis are 💌 and 💡.

 ## What we collect